 Daniela Caselli is Senior Lecturer in Twentieth-Century Literature and Culture at the University of Manchester.
 Her main research interests are in twentieth-century literature and culture, especially literary modernism, critical theory, and gender.
 She is the author of Beckett's Dantes.
 Intertextuality in the Fiction and Criticism (Manchester University Press, 2005) and has edited the collected volume Beckett and Nothing: Trying to Understand Beckett (Manchester University Press: 2010).
 Her second monograph is Improper Modernism: Djuna Barnes's Bewildering Corpus (Burlington VT: Ashgate, 2009).
 She is currently working on two projects: ‘Dante in Modernism’, which has received British Academy funding; and ‘Littleness: The Child in Modernism’.
 Preliminary research for ‘Littleness’ has appeared as 'Kindergarten Theory: Childhood, Affect, Critical Thought' in Feminist Theory.
 She was a founding member and was the Treasurer (2009-2013) of the British Association for Modernist Studies.
-She is on the Editorial Committee of Manchester University Press, is a member of the AHRC Peer Review College and is co-organiser, with Scott McCracken and Andrew Thacker of the Northern Modernism Seminar Series.
+She is on the Editorial Committee of Manchester University Press, and is a member of the AHRC Peer Review College.
 Recent publications include: Daniela Caselli.
 "The indecent eternal: Eroticism in Djuna Barnes's Nightwood."
 In Modernist Eroticism, ed.
 Shane Weller and Anna Katharina Shaffner, Basingstoke: Palgrave Macmillan, 2012.
 "Geographies of Loss in Djuna Barnes’s Bewildering Corpus."
 In Transits: The Nomadic Geographies of Anglo-American Modernism, 103-122.
 Amsterdam and New York: Peter Lang, 2010.
 "The Politics of Reading Dante in Beckett’s Mercier and / et Camier and “The Calmative” / “Le calmant"."
 In The Tragic Comedy of Samuel Beckett, 20-35.
 Rome: Laterza, 2009.

 Gillian Hanscombe grew up in Melbourne.
 She studied English and History of Music at the University of Melbourne and at Monash University.
 After settling in Britain in 1969, she completed a DPhil on the modernist writer Dorothy Richardson at St Hugh's College, Oxford University.
 She has worked in higher education, publishing, commerce and journalism, and has been an activist in various arts projects and feminist campaigns.
 She is the author of the ground-breaking work of criticism on Dorothy Richardson The Art of Life: Dorothy Richardson and the Development of Feminist Consciousness (1982), and co-author with Virginia Smyers of Writing for Their Lives: The Modernist Women, 1920-1940 (1987).
 Her fiction includes Between Friends (1982) and Figments of a Murder (1995), and poetry Hecate's Charms (1972), Sybil: The Glide of Her Tongue (1992), and The Interloper (1996).